hasinhayder/fomodoro/README.md

 - Click the ⚙️ icon to open settings; modify durations, theme, and auto-start behavior.
 - Settings are saved to localStorage.

-## Recommended improvements (optional)
-- Add user-uploaded sounds or MP3s
-- Add a task list or to-do integration
-- Add statistics and charts of completed Pomodoro sessions

 ---

 Built for quick use and easy customization — enjoy focused work!